Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

 int asyn_enclave_call(char* name, struct call_enclave_arg_t *arg)
 ```

 + Description: Asynchronous enclave call.
 A caller enclave can use this interface to pass the IPC arguments to the callee enclave.
-The caller enclave will continue to run and callee enclave will receive the IPC arguments when it boots.
+The caller enclave will continue to run and callee enclave will receive the IPC arguments when it creates.
 + Parameter:
   + name: The callee enclave name.
   + arg: The IPC structure.